 - Grievances Other Than Those Involving Discipline Resulting in a Loss of Pay.
 The employee has the burden to show by a preponderance of the evidence that the action being grieved is arbitrary, capricious, for reasons prohibited by law, or in violation of ASPP.

 B. Time Limits.
 Steps in the grievance procedures must be initiated and completed within the designated time periods except when modified by mutual consent.
 If the employee fails to initiate the next step in the grievance procedure within the designated time period, the grievance will be considered resolved by the decision at the last completed step.
 If there is no response to a step in the grievance process within the designated time period at any step, the employee can proceed to the next step in the grievance process within 10 working days of the expiration of the designated period.
 In cases of an appeal of dismissal for cause under ASPP 6, grievances filed by the appellant may be held in abeyance pending the resolution of the appeal.

 C. Representation.
 In the interest of fairness, both parties shall be given reasonable advance notice if any additional persons will be present at any grievance conference.
-If, during the course of the conference, either party wishes to seek professional assistance, he or she may request a postponement without abrogating grievance rights at that stage.
+If, during the course of the conference, either party wishes to seek professional assistance, they may request a postponement without abrogating grievance rights at that stage.
 Such postponement may be for no longer than five working days, unless extended by mutual agreement.

 D. Procedural Steps

 - Step 1 – Appeal to Department Chair, Unit Head, or Designee.